itp-dwd/2020-spring/weeks/01_foundations.md

 - How to run a node script from the command line

 ## Using the command line
+- TODO: how do you use unix on Windows??
 - Using git
 - Moving around directories